-The project will involve community cast members, emerging artists and professional practitioners who will help to deliver the project alongside the MED Theatre team.
+The project involves community cast members, emerging artists and professional practitioners who will help to deliver the project alongside the MED Theatre team.

 Prior to the lockdown, MED Theatre were fortunate enough to have visited many schools across Exmoor and Dartmoor with the ‘Moor Voices’ Bronze Age workshops, reaching over 600 young people in total.

 For more information regarding Moor Voices click the link below or contact Project Coordinator Florrie Taylor at firstname.lastname@example.org.

 Inspired By… is a new online arts platform created especially for the period of lockdown that sought to keep creativity alive and accessible to those feeling isolated.

 MED Theatre released a range of Dartmoor and Devon themed stories, images, music and film to kick start your own creativity and be Inspired By…

 Have a watch of our promotional video for Inspired By… or click the link below to see what else was shared!

 In an effort to preserve precious heritage, in the form of the memories and first-hand experiences of the local wartime generation, this project offers the opportunity for younger members of the rural Devon communities to carry out research and oral history interviews that can be used in the making of various creative outputs.